 Catchphrases — Shouting the first line of a catchphrase and getting your class to complete it is always a winner.
 The catchphrase could be anything.
 I’ve heard “Macaroni cheese, everybody freeze!”, “Alright, STOP, collaborate and listen!” and “Ready to rock?
 Ready to roll!”
 Ensure the children know that when they hear the first line of the catchphrase they must respond immediately and stop what they are doing.

-Whispers — Outline the instructions to your class at the start of the day.
-When the time comes to stop your class choose one or two children to whisper the instructions to “Time to tidy up, pass it on” or similar.
-They must then pass it on to their friends who must ensure that others are told — whispers only!
-The instructions spread around the class quickly and quietly and your class won’t make a peep!
+Pass it on — Outline the instructions to your class at the start of the day.
+When the time comes to stop your class choose one or two children to pass the instructions to “Time to tidy up, pass it on” or similar.
+They must then pass it on to their friends who must ensure that others are told!
+The instructions will travel around the class quickly and quietly!